Empirical sandwich variance estimator for iterated conditional expectation g-computation: Example

-For estimation of the mean under a smoking ban, the unstratified ICE g-computation estimator, $\hat{\mu}_{2}^0$, was used.
-Rather than calculating the mean under the natural course directly, we instead used unstratified ICE g-computation, where $\bar{a}_{i,2}^* = \bar{a}_{i,2}$.
-This approach has the advantage of accounting for informative loss to follow-up by $\bar{A}_{i,k}$ and $\bar{L}_{i,k}$ for the natural course mean.
+For estimation of the mean under a smoking ban, the unstratified ICE g-computation estimator, $\hat{\mu}_2(0,0)$, was used.
+Rather than calculating the mean under the natural course directly, we instead used unstratified ICE g-computation with the observed values of $\bar{A}_{i,2}$.
+This approach has the advantage of accounting for informative loss to follow-up by $(\bar{A}_{i,k},\bar{L}_{i,k})$, unlike simply taking the mean of the observed $Y_2$.
 The ICE g-computation estimators for each plan were stacked together.
 Finally, an estimating function for the difference between the proportion under the smoking ban and natural course was stacked as well.
-The full set of stacking estimating equations for $\hat{\mu}_{2}^d$ were
+The full set of stacking estimating equations for $\hat{\delta}_{2}$ were

 where $\tilde{Y}_{i,k}^*$ is the predicted hypertension probability under the cigarette smoking ban and $\tilde{Y}_{i,k}^{*'}$ is the predicted hypertension probability under the observed value of cigarette smoking ban at time $k$.
-The first three estimating functions are for the smoking ban ICE g-computation, the next three are for the natural course ICE g-computation, and the last estimating function is for the difference between the smoking ban and the natural course.

 The following specifications were used for outcome models.
 Height and weight were rescaled to be standard normal, and then modeled using restricted cubic splines with knots located at the 5\textsuperscript{th}, 33\textsuperscript{rd}, 67\textsuperscript{th}, and 95\textsuperscript{th} percentiles.
 Age, exercise, alcohol, self-rated health, and education were modeled as disjoint indicator terms.
 The outcome model for hypertension at wave IV included baseline and time-varying variables from wave III only, expect for current cigarette smoking which included both wave I and wave III smoking status.
 No interaction terms were included in models besides an interaction term between wave I and wave III smoking status for hypertension at wave IV.
 The second model of each ICE g-computation only included variables from wave I.